hippich/drupal_node_expire/README.txt

-This module allows users to either get notifications when a node hasn't been updated in x amount of time, to automatically unpublish such "expired" nodes, and/or to receive e-mail notifications and publish x days afterward.
+This module allows users to either get notifications when a node hasn't been updated in x amount of time, to automatically unpublish such "expired" nodes, and/or to receive e-mail notifications and unpublish x days afterward.

 Additional settings include allowing inheritance of the expiration settings from a book page to its children, renotifications (Notify user every x days before unpublishing),